 As brain tissue becomes more damaged, neurons and their pathways will become more misaligned and signals to and from the brain more chaotic and dysfunctional.
 Therapists can measure the rate of change before things get really out of hand and introduce measures into the worsening of psychosis symptoms by charting and mapping out the rate of change within the person’s signification system.

 The clinical Significance of these claims has potential.
-If we assume my claims regarding the experience of psychosis can be measured, mapped out, and analyzed for degradation between linkages of signifiers, the usefulness of this scheme becomes clear.
-Further analysis will have to research the correlation between sign linkage and the experience of the individual suffering from psychosis.
+If we assume my claims regarding the experience of Psychosis can be measured, mapped out, and analyzed for degradation between linkages of signifiers, the usefulness of this scheme becomes clear.
+Further analysis will have to research the correlation between sign linkage and the experience of the individual who has Psychosis.

 Given all signs go through changes, the active disease process moves toward a higher degree of chaos and instability.
 Measuring distress tolerance to such changes will also be necessary for the research to add new meaning to understanding how everyone’s unique experience shares commonalities.

-People experiencing psychosis carry with them a constellation of related and altogether unique symptoms differently.
+People are experiencing Psychosis carry with them a constellation of related and altogether unique symptoms differently.
 At different times, psychosis symptoms exist in a dark harmony along a spectrum, sometimes feeding off one another and sometimes working in complete isolation.

-The intensity of the related symptoms, their subsequent manifestation into behavior, and possible impact on a person’s mood are all individual.
-Almost every aspect of how someone experiences psychosis is individual to the person experiencing the disturbance.
-How our society handles the clinical treatment is therefore far too broad for the disorder’s individualistic impact.
+The intensity of the related symptoms, their subsequent manifestation into behavior, and their possible impact on a person’s mood are all individual.
+Almost every aspect of how someone experiences Psychosis is individual to the person experiencing the disturbance.
+Therefore, the current provision of clinical treatment is far too broad for the disorder’s individualistic impact.

 In my own experience, my psychosis symptoms activated when I needed to experience a change and adjustment in my life, how I interacted with the world, and how I understood it.
 I believe a person’s need to adjust or make a life change ‘course correction’ increases the potential for psychosis symptoms.